Charles Mackellar: Early life

 Charles Mackellar was born in Sydney, the only son of Dr Frank Mackellar (a physician from Dundee, Scotland), and his wife, Isabella (née Robertson; widow of William McGarvie).
 Charles was educated at Sydney Grammar School and then moved to Port Macquarie district.
 After leaving school had spent several years working on the land.

 Around 1866, he studied at the University of Glasgow, graduated MB and Ch.M. in 1871.
 He then returned to Australia and registered with the Medical Board of New South Wales on 25 March 1872 and established a successful practice as a physician.
 Mackellar was honorary surgeon at the Sydney Infirmary and Dispensary 1873–77 (known as Sydney Hospital from 1881).

-In 1882, he was appointed the first president of the newly formed Board of Health, which brought him in touch with the poor of Sydney and the conditions in which they lived.
-Mackellar took much interest in his new position, and gave the new department a great start.
 Mackellar became very good friends with Normand MacLaurin, who joined the staff of Sydney Infirmary and Dispensary in 1873.

 Around 1882–1883, he developed Dunara in Point Piper as his principal place of residence.